Chris Kanyon: Men at Work (1995–1996)

-Mortis and The Flock (1996–1998)
+Mortis (1996–1998)

-In 1996, Kanyon donned a mask and was repackaged as Mortis, a Latin word meaning death.
-Managed by James Vandenberg, Kanyon feuded with Glacier.
-Kanyon faced Glacier at Uncensored on March 16 in his pay-per-view debut but lost to the undefeated Glacier.
+In December 1996, Kanyon donned a mask and was repackaged as Mortis (a Latin word meaning death), with James Vandenberg as his manager.
+Kanyon feuded with Glacier and faced him in a Mortal Kombat Martial Arts match at Uncensored on March 16, which he lost.
 Following the match, Wrath debuted, siding with Kanyon and assaulting Glacier.
-Glacier defeated Kanyon in a second match at Slamboree on May 18.
-After the match, Wrath and Mortis once again attacked Glacier.
-However, Glacier was spared a post-match beating when Ernest Miller ran to the ring to defend him.
-The four men fought one another over the following weeks, culminating in a match at Bash at the Beach on July 13 which was won by Mortis and Wrath.
+Glacier again defeated Kanyon at Slamboree on May 18.
+After the match, Wrath and Mortis once again attacked Glacier, who was spared a post-match beating when Ernest Miller ran to the ring to defend him.
+Mortis and Wrath defeated Glacier and Miller at Bash at the Beach on July 13.
+They defeated the Faces Of Fear (Meng and The Barbarian) at Fall Brawl on September 14.
 Mortis and Wrath continued to team together until the angle was quietly dropped in early 1998.

+The Flock (1998–1999)

-In February 1998, Kanyon (still in his guise as Mortis) asked Raven if he could join Raven's stable The Flock but was told that he could only become a member if he defeated Diamond Dallas Page for the United States Heavyweight Championship.
-Mortis failed to defeat Page for the title on the February 12 episode of Thunder, and he was DDT'ed on the entrance ramp by Raven as a result.
-This event led to Kanyon discarding the "Mortis" persona and beginning a feud with Raven, in the course of which he was dubbed "The Innovator of Offense" by play-by-play commentator Mike Tenay due to his unique wrestling technique, which included multiple moves performed from a fireman's carry position.
-His matches almost always began with him asking the rhetorical question, "Who Better than Kanyon"? as the crowd would respond, "Everybody" (or "Nobody", if he was a face.)
+In February 1998, Kanyon (still in his guise as Mortis) asked Raven if he could join Raven's stable The Flock, but was told that he could only become a member if he defeated Diamond Dallas Page for the United States Heavyweight Championship.
+Mortis failed to defeat Page for the title on the February 12 episode of Thunder, and after the match, Raven hit him with the DDT on the entrance ramp, starting a feud between the two.

+Kanyon was dubbed "The Innovator of Offense" by play-by-play commentator Mike Tenay due to his unique wrestling techniques and, before matches, asked the rhetorical question "Who Better than Kanyon"?.
 He formed an uneasy alliance with Perry Saturn in order to fight against The Flock, but eventually turned on Saturn and joined forces with Raven.
-After Saturn forced The Flock to disband by defeating Raven at Fall Brawl, Kanyon and Raven continued to team together until Raven, in storyline, was sidelined with depression and Kanyon took time away from his wrestling career to work as stunt coordinator and stuntman on The Jesse Ventura Story.
+At The Great American Bash on June 14, Kanyon defeated Saturn.
+They both lost to Raven in a triple threat match on August 8 at Road Wild.
+After Saturn forced The Flock to disband by defeating Raven at Fall Brawl on September 13, Kanyon and Raven continued to team together until Raven, in storyline, was sidelined with depression and Kanyon took time away from his wrestling career to work as stunt coordinator and stuntman on The Jesse Ventura Story.